-Those applying for transfer from another college will follow the same application procedure as outlined for first-time college students with the exception of a high school transcript and test scores.
-Transfer students must furnish official transcripts of all previous college or university work attempted, whether or not transfer credit will be sought.
+Those applying for transfer from another college will follow the same application procedure as outlined for first-time college students except for a high school transcript and test scores.
+Transfer students must furnish official transcripts from all previous college or university work attempted, whether or not transfer credit will be sought.
 Upon admission to Nichols College, copies of the transfer student's transcript will be sent to the Registrar's Office for evaluation.
 The Registrar will send the student notification of credits accepted for transfer.